30 August 2019

 9.20: Opening keynote address

 To kick off the conference and set the scene, leading bankers will discuss deal flow, opportunities and challenges in Latin America.
-Prominent regional and international bankers will share their insights on emerging trends around Latin America, and provide their outlook on M&A activity in 2020, identifying hot sectors, as well as the types of deals taking place within them.
+Prominent names from regional and international banks and corporates will share their insights on emerging trends around Latin America, and provide their outlook on M&A activity in 2020, identifying hot sectors, as well as the types of deals taking place within them.
 They will discuss the impact of new political frameworks and officeholders in key Latin American economies, including how this is affecting strategic, PE and investor interest.

 Paul Schnell, Skadden, Arps, Slate, Meagher & Flom, New York